Valencia Spanish Language School Trips & Tours

 Valencia Central Market

 Visit the central market and be surrounded by the sights, smells and sounds of a typical Spanish market.
-Practice language skills with the stall holders, and soak up the Spanish culture in this beautiful building.
+Practise language skills with the stall holders, and soak up the Spanish culture in this beautiful building.

 Valencia Old Town

 Take a self guided walk through Valencia Old Town and soak up the traditional Valencian atmosphere, whilst exploring the ancient streets and gothic architecture.
-This half day activity showcases the classical sites of Valencia Old Town and gives pupils a great introduction to the city.
+This half day activity showcases the classical sites of Valencia Old Town and gives students a great introduction to the city.
 Marvel in the beautiful architecture and picturesque streets.
 Possible sites of interest may include; Serranos Towers, Plaza de la Virgen, external viewing of the Valencia Cathedral, external viewing of the Torre del Miguelete, Plaza de la Reina.

 Just 15 minutes away from the centre of Valencia, which is privileged to be both a city and a beach destination, you'll find the beaches of Las Arenas, Malvarrosa and El Cabañal – Blue Flag beaches that are renowned for their beauty.
 Why not spend some time relaxing on the sand before your return journey to the UK.